 The Blackhawk 100 Cone Crusher has a 25” crushing head with a 125hp motor and weighs 7.7 tonnes.
 Just switching your cone crusher to the Blackhawk saves your portable plant 4 tonnes in weight, making it road legal again.

-Sepro Aggregates has a pre-designed mounting plate so the Blackhawk 100 Cone Crusher can be quickly installed on the Cedarapids 1213 portable chassis.
-(Quote formatting)
+Sepro Crushing and Screening has a pre-designed mounting plate so the Blackhawk 100 Cone Crusher can be quickly installed on the Cedarapids 1213 portable chassis.

 The Blackhawk 100 can draw the same crushing power as the larger ElJay because it is a high-speed cone crusher with a longer crushing stroke.
 Other advantages over the ElJay Cone Crusher include its modern, fully hydraulic design, automatic head adjustment, and any parts are available for fast shipping.